NipulSingal/NipulSingal/README.md

 <!-- section - skills -->
-- 💬 Ask me about anything and everything!
+- 💬 Ask me about anything, I'm up for a chat !
 - 📫 How to reach me: message me at [Whatsapp](https://wa.me/918950723937)
 - ⚡ Fun fact: I love having new connections, Helping students and professionals for their extravalent doubts!
 - 🤠 Actively contributing to various organisations and Open-Source Projects.
-- 🔭 "I’m currently cleaning up my codebase",
+- 🔭 I’m currently cleaning up my codebase,
-- 👯 "I’m looking to collaborate on new projects and SDE Roles",
+- 👯 I’m looking to collaborate on new projects and SDE Roles,

 ## On the job .. 💯